IPCC report: 'reality check' as widespread climate changes rapidly intensify | DW | 09.08.2021

 Heavy rains that used to hit once a decade have already grown 30% more likely.
 But with a further 3 C of warming, they will strike two or even three times per decade, and unleash a third more water when they do fall.
 Droughts that used to occur once every 10 years will leave soil barren and infertile four times per decade instead.
 Heat waves — already 2.8 times more likely and 1 C hotter than before the industrial revolution — will be 9.4 times more likely and 5 C hotter.

-Some of the climate changes will spur further warming.
+Some of the changes to the climate will spur further warming.
 Natural carbon sinks in the ocean and on land become less effective as the planet heats.
-Higher temperatures will thaw even more permafrost — releasing vast quantities of methane into the atmosphere — and melt snow and ice cover that reflects heat away from the planet.
+Higher temperatures will thaw even more permafrost — releasing vast quantities of methane into the atmosphere — while melting snow and ice cover that reflects heat away from the planet.
 The Arctic is likely to be practically free of sea ice in September at least once before 2050.

-Still, scientists say permafrost thaw, the most worrying of these, is not enough to lead to runaway warming with a dramatic, self-reinforcing acceleration of climate change.
-But it would make the fight to stabilize the climate harder.
+Still, scientists say permafrost thaw, the most worrying of these, is not enough to lead to runaway warming within a dramatic, self-reinforcing acceleration of climate change.
+But that would make the fight to stabilize the climate harder.
 Higher levels of atmospheric pollution mean stronger feedback loops that become harder to predict.

 Some processes have also started that cannot be stopped.
-Sea levels are expected to rise more than half a meter this century, which has already started to make coastal floods stronger and more likely, but will continue to do so in the future.
-Scientists say that uncertainties in how ice sheets respond to warming mean that far worse extremes – 2m by 2100 and 5m by 2150 under a "very high" emissions scenario – can't be ruled out.
+Sea levels are expected to rise more than 0.5 meter (1 foot 8 inches) this century.
+This has already started to make coastal floods stronger and more likely, and will continue to do so in the future.
+Scientists say that uncertainties in how ice sheets respond to warming mean that far worse extremes – 2 meters by 2100 and 5 meters by 2150 under a "very high" emissions scenario – can't be ruled out.

-Every bit of climate protection helps, said Douglas Maraun, a scientist at the Wegener Center for Climate and Global Change in Austria and co-author of the report.
-"Every degree – or tenth of a degree – of warming that is avoided reduces the risk of extreme events.
+Every bit of climate protection helps, said Douglas Maraun, a scientist at the Wegener Center for Climate and Global Change in Austria and also a co-author of the report.
+"Every degree – or 10th of a degree – of warming that is avoided reduces the risk of extreme events.
 Perhaps that helps us not to bury our heads in the sand."

 IPCC authors are not allowed to comment on the approval meeting itself, which is confidential, but "in the material that the scientists write, absolutely, fossil fuels get mentioned," said climate scientist Meinshausen.
 But "even while we lose some words, it is a remarkable achievement to have in the end the agreement from all governments.
 Not a single government in the world can now turn around and say they don't believe what the IPCC wrote."